The New York Knicks are among the worst teams in NBA at getting it right in the NBA draft.

 2014 – Cleanthony Early, Thanasis Antekokounmpo

 Early has the exciting distinction of being Phil Jackson’s first draft pick.
 His NBA career lasted 56 games over two seasons.
-He is currently in the G-League and is unlikely to make it back to the NBA.
+From 2016-2019 he was playing in the G-League and is currently part of the Saudi Arabian professional league.

 2013 – None